chrys-exaucet/Real-Time-Face-Recognition/README.md

 1. _*Viola-Jones*_ algorithm for face detection.
 More about it [here](https://en.wikipedia.org/wiki/Viola%E2%80%93Jones_object_detection_framework).
 2. _*Eigenfaces*_ for face recognition and tracking.
 More about it [here](https://en.wikipedia.org/wiki/Eigenface).

-       You can still review the Ressourceful-Links.txt file for further informations.
+       You can still review the [Ressourceful-Links.txt](Documentation/ressourceful-Links.txt) file for further intels.